Terms and conditions with updated Covid-19 procedures

 Online Bookings – Full payment for your reservation will be taken at the time of your online booking.
-Online Bookings can be either non-refundable advanced payment or refundable within the terms of our cancellation policy (less £5 admin fee).
+Online Bookings can be either non-refundable advanced payment or refundable within the terms of our cancellation policy (less £10 admin fee).
 By agreeing to the Terms & Conditions you understand that by selecting the confirm reservation button you are authorising a charge to the credit card number provided/Payment from your Paypal account for your booking and/or cancellation fee that may apply.
 Cancellation fees are non-refundable.
 Only the reservation as entered into and confirmed by our system will be honoured.
 Any written or printed confirmation that has been altered may be rejected by the hotel.
 Payments for any cancelled advanced payment bookings, that can be refunded within our cancellation policy, will be refunded within 10 working days.

 Cancellation Policy – For all bookings except non-refundable bookings you can cancel or alter your reservation in writing by e-mail, fax or letter, without charge by noon up to 48 hours before the day of arrival, for group bookings this is 7 days before the day of arrival.
 If you cancel or amend your reservation within these periods we will charge the first nights stay for the whole booking.
 A failure to show (no-show) will be treated as a cancellation.
 We recommend you have adequate travel insurance to cover you for this.

 We reserve the right to refuse a booking – which does not meet the criteria of our terms and conditions.
 We do not accept bookings for Stag and Hen Groups.

 Pets – As of 1st April 2013 the Hotel will no longer accept pets other than service animals.